 Wilson EZ Tennis Net

 This red portable tennis net is the only one piece of equipment on our list that is made by a major, well-known tennis brand—Wilson Sporting Goods.
 Wilson is one of the best tennis brands out there, and they continue to create trusted tennis products that are worth the price premium.
 We can’t heap enough praise on this kids net in terms of its quality, durability, and lightweight build (which makes transportation and portability a piece of cake).
+Along with court play, It’s also a great tennis net for the driveway.

 An advantage it has over other nets is that it’s relatively simpler and quicker to assemble.
 Less parts and no tools required equals more hitting time!
 One thing to watch out for is that because the net is so lightweight, it can occasionally sag in the middle.
 An easy fix is to place a sandbag, brick or other weight on each end in order to tightly pull the uprights together.
 The reason the Wilson EZ Tennis Net isn’t #1 on our list is the fact that it tends to be more expensive relative to other kids tennis nets.